jfriedly/my-lisp/README.rst

 * Implement support for more math:  absolute_value, etc.

-* Write a function for printing out all the named values in an environment

 * Handle EOF

 * Support comparators (equals, less than, greater than, etc.)